osteoner/ics2025/README.md

 # 🧠 Community Detection via LLM Embeddings

 This script performs **community detection** by leveraging **large language model (LLM) embeddings**.
-It extracts user content stored in a PostgreSQL database.
-And then uses clustering techniques (HDBSCAN) to identify hidden communities based on semantic similarity across user sequence representations.
+It extracts user content stored in a PostgreSQL database, and then uses clustering techniques (HDBSCAN) to identify hidden communities based on semantic similarity across user sequence representations.

 ---